 Call for Abstract

-17th World Congress on Clinical Nursing and Practice, will be organized around the theme “Explore Opportunities, Best Practices & Recent Developments in Clinical Nursing”
+17th World Congress on Clinical Nursing and Practice, will be organized around the theme “Explore Opportunities, Best Practices & Recent Developments in Nursing & Practice”

 Clinical Nursing 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Clinical Nursing 2018